 Damn.
 This guy was gorgeous.

-After we sat down, he turned to me and asked my name, and a struggled to reply in enough English to not be confused with a fish out of water (which I was).
+After we sat down, he turned to me and asked my name, and I struggled to reply in enough English to not be confused with a fish out of water (which I was).

 The rest of the flight I was completely consumed by him.
 Our conversations quickly evolved past casual as I told him how I was going to Iceland as a personal challenge to myself, and he talked of how travel had forever changed him as a person (swoon, again).

-When the dinner cart came around, we ordered the same thing and ate together like we were at a rooftop restaurant in New York City city and not in Row 14 of a Delta flight.
+When the dinner cart came around, we ordered the same thing and ate together like we were at a rooftop restaurant in New York City and not in Row 14 of a Delta flight.
+Travel romance was in the air.

-He told that at 23 years-old, a recent graduate, and that after backpacking Europe he would move to Ireland because to his Master’s degree.
+He told me that he was 23 years old, a recent graduate, and that after backpacking Europe he would move to Ireland to earn his master’s degree.
 Then, he asked what I was studying.

 I couldn’t tell him that I wasn’t even old enough to vote yet!